otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-react.md

     <div>
       <h1>Hello, World!</h1>
       ...
-      <Welcome /> {/* This will render - Welcome in a h1.
+      <Welcome /> {/* This will render - Welcome an <h1> element.
 Note: a prop attribute is not given */}
       <Welcome firstName="John" /> {/*
-                                     This will render - Welcome John in a h1.
+                                     It will render - Welcome John in an <h1> element.
 Note: a prop attribute is given.
-Make sure the prop attribute's name is the same as what is specified in parent component, i.e., Welcome.js.
+Make sure the prop attribute's name is the same as what is specified in the parent component, i.e., Welcome.js.
                                    */}
     </div>
   )